 3. Workplace & Domestic Violence

 Did you know that 2,000,000 American workers experience victims of workplace violence each year?
-That number is even higher for occurences of domestic violence.
+That number is even higher for occurrences of domestic violence.

 Domestic violence is a nasty problem whose effects aren’t just felt inside the home.
 When someone is in an abusive relationship, 1 in 4 women and 1 in 7 men experience domestic violence, they endure emotional, mental, and physical abuse.

 Just imagine how difficult it is to work with someone who has visible bruises or flinches every time someone comes near them.
-You want to help, but you don’t know how.
+You want to help, but you don’t know-how.
 Even if you do offer some kind of support, the individual may refuse, may become withdrawn, evasive, or belligerent because they don’t know how to react.
-This can lead to lower company moral and productivity.
+This can lead to lower company morale and productivity.

-Some signs that someone is in abusive relationship include:
+Some signs that someone is in an abusive relationship include: